 Responsibility for fulfilling all requirements for an advanced degree and for complying with the regulations of the Graduate College, the College of Education, and the student's department rests with the student and the adviser.
 The specific requirements for each degree are outlined in this handbook.
-Additional information concerning requirements, such as deadlines, which change from year to year, can be obtained from the Academic and Instructional Services Office or the academic calendar.
-Students should refer to the Graduate College Handbook published by the Graduate College regarding Graduate College policies and to the Student Code regarding campus policies.
+Additional information concerning requirements, such as deadlines, which change from year to year, can be obtained from the Academic and Instructional Services Officeor the academic calendar.
+Students should refer to the Graduate College Handbook regarding Graduate College policies and to the Student Code regarding campus policies.

+Graduate Credit

-Graduate Credit Minimum and Maximum Credit Loads
+Minimum and Maximum Credit Loads